marcuspainter/VecLab/Sources/VecLab/VecLab.docc/Articles/Migration.md

 ```
 ### Complex Array Indexing

-The `ComplexArray` type is now a `Collection`.
+The `SplitComplexArray` type is now a `Collection`.
 Accessing a complex number in an array can be done using a single index.
 The real and imaginary parts do not have to be indexed as separate arrays, simplifying access to individual complex elements.

 For example, assigning one array element to another: